 - Pre-tax or tax deductible contributions

-- Tax free distributions, when used for qualified expenses
+- The money can come out tax free when used for qualified expenses

-It’s best that you consult with your tax advisor to identify the tax advantages that may apply to your situation.
+It's best to consult with your tax advisor to identify the tax advantages that may apply to your situation.

 Eligibility: The Basics